-So the Universal things just keep occurring, but then I also have poop sandwich weeks, just in case you think I am always happiness and rainbows, because that would be so obnoxious, wouldn’t it?
+So the Universal things keep happening, but I also have poop sandwich weeks, just in case you think I am always happy and rainbows, which would be so irritating, wouldn’t it?

-Someone who is having happiness 24/7 while the rest of the world is imploding?
-Even if I had that, I wouldn’t tell you because that would seem insensitive.
-But I had a poopy week last week, and I felt compelled to share that with you.
-Nothing major, but just enough to just make it one giant turd in the sesspool of this year.
+Someone who is happy all the time while the rest of the world is imploding?
+Even if I did, I wouldn’t tell you since it would be impolite.
+But I had a bad week last week and felt compelled to tell you about it.
+Nothing huge, but just enough to add another giant turd in the sesspool of this year.

-The good news is that I could find something positive in every day, it didn’t push me over the edge, and I was able to power through.
-Old Kari would have been devastated to my core, embarrassingly enough.
-New Kari was happy to begin another week with no evident mental wounds from the previous week, in stark contrast to my prior self.
+The good news is that I was able to discover something positive in every day, which did not push me over the edge and allowed me to persevere.
+Old Kari would have been devastated to my core.
+New Kari was happy to start another week, with no obvious mental wounds from the previous week.

-So November 1st began with a bang, as I awoke at 2:30 a.m. with a migraine (you thought I was going somewhere else with that, didn’t you?).
-If you recall, it was also Daylight Savings Time.
-Long story short, the end of the month means I’m out of my “rescue” medication (sumatriptan injectable), which refills on the first of every month.
+So November 1st started off with a bang, as I awoke at 2:30 a.m. with a migraine.
+It was also Daylight Savings Time, if you recall.
+Long story short, the end of the month means I’m out of my “rescue” medication (sumatriptan injectable), which is refilled on the first of the month.

-The good news- my migraine intensity has decreased dramatically since summer.
+The good news is that my migraine intensity has significantly diminished since summer.

-But on November 1st, I woke up in the middle of the night and took the last of my rescue medication, drifted back to sleep, and woke up at 7 a.m., which was actually 6 a.m., (fu**ing 2020 won’t ever end), and expressed my frustration to my husband.
+But on this night, I woke up, took the last of my rescue medication, drifted back to sleep, and woke up at 7 a.m., which was actually 6 a.m., (fucking 2020 will never end), and vented to my husband.

-For as long as I can remember, fear has been my motivator.
-Fear has been my plus one, my shotgun, my maid of honor, and my BFF since childhood.
-It has been a part of every single decision I have ever made as far as I can remember.
-It has complete power over my life, my every thought, my every moment, and it is extremely toxic.
+For as long as I can remember, fear has been my incentive.
+Fear has been my plus one, my shotgun, my maid of honor, and my BFF.
+As far as I can remember, it has been a part of every single decision I have ever made.
+It has complete control over my life, my every thought, and every moment, and it is highly toxic.

 However, that “friend” doesn’t seem to get the hint.

-So I was on Twitter on November 1st and I saw in my feed a tweet, from a woman who is a recovered opioid addict, mind you, that if you say the words rabbit, rabbit, rabbit on the first of the month, it brings good luck into your month.
+On November 1st, I saw a tweet from a woman who said that if you utter the words rabbit, rabbit, rabbit on the first of the month, it brings good luck into your month.

 While I am not very superstitious, I am willing to try anything to make this year better.
-So I shouted it out loud to no one…
+So I said it aloud to no one…

-Soon after, I remembered an article I had read the day before (also on Twitter) about new literary agents to seek if you had recently finished writing a book.
+Soon after, I remembered reading an article the day before (also on Twitter) about new literary agents to seek if you had recently finished writing a book.

-So then I browsed the article and saw a picture of a bubbly blonde literary agent who is interested in non-fiction books, and I liked her right away, but what really struck me was that she has pet rabbits.
+In the article I saw a picture of a bubbly blonde literary agent who is interested in non-fiction books, and I immediately liked her, but what really grabbed me was that she owns pet rabbits.

 THREE of them.

-This rabbit realization prompted me to contact her IMMEDIATELY, but first I needed to write a query letter.
+This rabbit epiphany compelled me to contact her immediately, but first I needed to draft a query letter.
 I hadn’t written one yet, and I wasn’t motivated because my friend was still editing my book.
-So this kicked my butt in high gear and inspired me to write a query letter.
+So this kicked my butt in high gear and encouraged me to write a query letter.

-On a day when I was suffering from a migraine.
+On a day when I was recovering from a migraine.